unt26-a11y/Octopus-0.1/README.txt

-Octopus 0.1 - trading AI (the bot)
+Octopus 0.1 - analyse AI 0.FIRST V

 This repository contains the Octopus trading AI: the engine (js/tradl-lab.js) and its Python worker (js/tradl-ai-worker.js).
 The models it ships with - a supervised online predictor, a reinforcement-learning agent, an NLP sentiment classifier, an AutoML auto-optimizer, an explainable "X-ray" decomposition of the linear models, and the feature engineering - are